Producers Guild of America Award for Best Animated Motion Picture

 The Producers Guild of America Award for Outstanding Producer of Animated Theatrical Motion Pictures is an award annually given since 2005.

-Disney and Pixar’s Toy Story is the first and to date only franchise with multiple wins, thanks to Toy Story 3 (2010) and Toy Story 4 (2019).
+Disney and Pixar's Toy Story is the first franchise with multiple wins, thanks to Toy Story 3 (2010) and Toy Story 4 (2019).
+Sony's Spider-Verse films won in 2018 and 2023.

 Information

 Before the Producers Guild of America handed the first outstanding award on animation, animated films competed against live-action films in the Best Theatrical Motion Picture category.
 Two animated films were nominated in that category: